The Honors Program at Springfield College is made possible due to the dedication and hard work of our faculty.

 Other Frequently Asked Questions:

-Will students in every major be able to participate in the Honors Program?
+Can students in every major participate in the Honors Program?

 Yes.
 The program was designed to work for every current traditional undergraduate major, although the requirements and sequencing in certain majors (athletic training, health science pre-physician assistant, health science pre-physical therapy, and education licensure) make it a little more difficult for students to complete the Honors Program unless they begin Springfield College with some college credit (as many of these students do).

 Can current students apply to join?

 Students who will have approximately 30 credits or fewer after their first college fall semester may apply for admission to the Honors Program.
 Learn more.

-Will honors courses be harder or more work than non-honors courses?
+Are honors courses harder or more work than non-honors courses?

 No. Honors education is not about requiring longer papers or more work per credit hour, or asking students to complete 300-level work for a 100-level course.
 Rather, honors education is about a learner-directed approach that leads to “broader, deeper, or more complex” learning experiences to meet the educational interests and needs of these students.